torchlard/Notes/OS/OS.md

 process access page not in memory:
 1. check internal table (in PCB) to see if reference was valid or invalid
-2. if invalid, end process. if valid, page it
+2. if invalid, end process; if valid, page it
 3. find free frame
 4. bring desired page into newly allocated frame
 5. modify internal table, page table indicate page now in memory